steveswinsburg/xbdd-maven-plugin/examples/README.md

 # xbdd-maven-plugin examples

-This is an example project that pushes reuslts to an XBDD instance via the xbdd-maven-plugin
+This is an example project that pushes results to an XBDD instance via the xbdd-maven-plugin